tammytr/ToDoApp/README.md

 # ToDoApp
 A minimal to do list app for iOS in Swift.
 Tasks can be ordered according to due date or priority.
+Optimized for iPhone X/XS.